spd1996/node_server/README.md

-hello this is to check merging
+ this is to check merging